the-scouts/por/sphinx_source/chapter-5.rst

    * County Scout Active Support Units are supported and co-ordinated; and
    * County Scout Active Support Managers are provided with line management either directly by the County Commissioner or from a Deputy County Commissioner or other nominee.

 e.
-Subject in all cases to a satisfactory Personal Enquiry (see Rule 5.19), membership of the County Scout Active Support Unit is open to any person over the age of 18 years, including:
+Subject in all cases to a satisfactory Personal Enquiry (see :rule:`5.19`), membership of the County Scout Active Support Unit is open to any person over the age of 18 years, including:

    * those holding appointments, who will be expected to give priority to the duties of their appointments;
    * Scout Network Members, who will be expected to give priority to their Scout Network;